metas-ch/metas-ecertificate/README.md

 - [x] Machine readable certificate header using [XMP](https://en.wikipedia.org/wiki/Extensible_Metadata_Platform) or PDF file properties.
 - [ ] Remove text formatting `\textbf` from `\cobject` command.
 - [ ] Remove text formatting `\textbf` and `\newline` from `\capplicant` command.
 - [ ] Add support for more languages.
-Could be done with an additonal option for the language in the [eCertificate.cls](eCertificate.cls) template.
+Could be done with an additional option for the language in the [eCertificate.cls](eCertificate.cls) template.
 - [ ] Add support for different types of certificates.
 E.g.: Certificate of Conformity, Verification Certificate, ...